oitzujoey/duck-lisp/language.md

   …)
 ```

-There are two helper functions for macros that are defined only at compile time. `gensym` creates a unique symbol.
-The returned symbols are nearly unreadable, so it is supplemented by `intern`, which accepts a string and returns a symbol with the name it was passed.
+There are three helper functions for macros that are defined only at compile time. `gensym` creates a unique symbol.
+The returned symbols are nearly unreadable, so it is supplemented by `intern`, which accepts a string and returns a symbol with the name it was passed. `read` parses strings into duck-lisp AST.

 ```lisp
 (defmacro quote-gensym ()